Relintai/pandemonium_engine_docs/tutorials/inputs/mouse_and_input_coordinates.md

     get_viewport().get_mouse_position()
 ```

+Note:
-.. note:: When the mouse mode is set to `Input.MOUSE_MODE_CAPTURED`, the `event.position` value from `InputEventMouseMotion` is the center of the screen.
+ When the mouse mode is set to `Input.MOUSE_MODE_CAPTURED`, the `event.position` value from `InputEventMouseMotion` is the center of the screen.
 Use `event.relative` instead of `event.position` and `event.speed` to process mouse movement and position changes.